squid-cache/squid-cache.github.io/docs/Features/PartialResponsesCaching.md

 (from the bug report): When range_offset_limit is set to -1, Squid tries to fetch the entire object in response to an HTTP range request.

-- **Bug**: The entire object is fetched even when it is not cacheable (e.g. because it is larger than [maximum_object_size](http://www.squid-cache.org/Doc/config/maximum_object_size) or some other criteria).
+- **Bug**: The entire object is fetched even when it is not cachable (e.g. because it is larger than [maximum_object_size](http://www.squid-cache.org/Doc/config/maximum_object_size) or some other criteria).